 If you believe a doctor has committed malpractice, take the necessary steps to protect yourself from danger, such as seeking a second opinion or securing a transfer from the hospital to which you’ve been admitted.
 Once you are out of danger, contact our D.C. medical malpractice attorneys immediately.

 The next step is to obtain copies of any medical records that support your case.
 Once we have all relevant medical records, we will do a preliminary evaluation to determine whether malpractice has occurred.
-Some of the most common examples of medical malpractice include:

 Can I Afford to File a Medical Malpractice Claim?

-we will advance the costs and expenses, including expert witness fees, court filing fees, deposition costs, and any other expenses directly related to your case.
+At Simeone & Miller, we handle all medical malpractice claims on a contingency basis.
+This means that you pay nothing to us unless we win compensation for you.
+Our firm will advance the costs and expenses, including expert witness fees, court filing fees, deposition costs, and any other expenses directly related to your case.
 This allows you to pursue a case without spending thousands of dollars in costs and expenses.

 What If the Statute of Limitations Has Run Out?